BurtonHaupt576495/LPR381Project/README.md

 # LPR381Project
 Outline
 Tip: do the assignment first.
-For the project, create a program that solves Linear Programming and Integer Programming Models and then analyses how the changes in an LP’s parameters change the optimal solution.
+For the project create a program that solves Linear Programming and Integer Programming Models and then analyses how the changes in an LP’s parameters change the optimal solution.
 Supply the source code as a visual studio project.
 Any .NET programming language may be used.
 The project should build an executable (solve.exe) that is menu driven with the following: